Last updated on November 30th, 2020

 For those of you who don't have access to decent eating-disorders treatment locally, here is a list of certified FBT therapists (Family-Based Treatment) who are open to treating families using video conference (telemedicine, Skype, Zoom, video call, whatever).

 To me, they are the creme de la creme.
 They have been through plenty of training and loads of supervision, all from the James Lock – Daniel Le Grange team.
 So there's not the problem of chinese whispers, where messages get diluted or important bits are missed out.
 The long period of supervision means they have plenty of experience.
 The process of certification is expensive, so you know these therapists are committed to specialising in treating eating disorders.

 Many therapists who treat eating disorders mention 'family treatment' or 'Maudsley' but if they're not certified, you can't be sure what you'll get.
 Some are excellent, like those who learned at the master's chair before certification existed, or those who are shadowing a colleague who is going through certification.
+Also, there will be excellent FBT therapists who just couldn't afford the certification.
 This site, and my book, will make it easier for you to spot good and bad signs when when you first consult a therapist.